OpenDroneMap/ODMSemantic3D/README.md

 ## Contribute a point cloud

-We recommend to process an image dataset with [ODM](https://github.com/OpenDroneMap/ODM) or [WebODM](https://github.com/OpenDroneMap/WebODM) and turn on the `pc-classify` option, which will automatically attempt to assign classification values to a point cloud.
-It's easier than starting from scratch.
+We recommend to process an image dataset with [ODM](https://github.com/OpenDroneMap/ODM) or [WebODM](https://github.com/OpenDroneMap/WebODM) and turn on the `pc-classify` option, which will automatically assign classification values to a point cloud.
+Some will be incorrect, but it's easier than starting from scratch.

 Once you have generated a point cloud (`odm_georeferenced_model.laz`), you can import it in [CloudCompare](https://www.danielgm.net/cc/). **Use the latest stable release, not the alpha versions**.